ahmed-n-abdeltwab/ahmed-n-abdeltwab/README.md

 <!-- Your title -->
-## 👋 Hi there!
-I'm Ahmed Nasser, Born in 🚀 Egypt.
+## 👋 Hey there!
+I'm Ahmed Nasser, a Software Engineer from 🚀 Egypt.
 <!-- Your badges
 You can use the website to generate badges: https://shields.io/ -->